zqfang/zqfang.github.io/content/posts/Coding/2020-02-10-Code-CPP-Notes2.md

 - copy constructor
 - operater `=`

-when use default and deleted
+when use default and delete

 1. default